ssdollxx/tuya-zigbee-switch/docs/porting_to_new_device.md

 If unsure, use `u` or `U`. `f` may cause fake clicks, and the device can get stuck in a boot loop, so use it only if you are sure.

+As some Relays are bi-stable and use two pins to control, where one pin turns it on and another one turns it of, it is possible to specify second pin like this: `RC2D2;`

 Here is an example config:

 ```